-Right to a guaranteed hours contract and reasonable notice ahead of changes to working hours and compensation.
+Right to a guaranteed hours contract, reasonable notice ahead of changes to working hours and compensation and protection from detriment and dismissal.

 - Part of the Employment Rights Bill